NiGuangOwO/Triggernometry/readme.md

 etc.

 ## Known Issues
+- The dynamic variables like `${_idx}` are not thread safe and need to be used in sync actions.
-The error below was observed once when clicking on the action but could not be reproduced:
+- The error below was observed once when clicking on the action but could not be reproduced:
 ```
 System.ArgumentOutOfRangeException - Index out of range.
    in System.Collections.ArrayList.get_Item(Int32 index)